 14. Hires qualified student desk workers by implementing an appropriate selection process and providing on-going training, supervision, and evaluation.

 15. Ensures leadership opportunities and the development of community through the active support/advisement of residence hall government and the promotion of creative, quality experiences in the hall and on individual floors.

 16. Ensures accuracy of occupancy records by maintaining hall counts; processing room assignments and changes for the hall; processing withdrawals from the hall; and completing all required paperwork accurately, promptly, and in the manner prescribed by the Department of Residence Life, Housing and Dining Services.

-17. Promotes retention of students living in the residence halls by supporting an efficient spring re-application process for students returning to the hall and coordinating smooth openings and closings of the residence hall at the beginning and conclusion of semesters and vacations.
+17. Promotes retention of students living in the residence halls by supporting an efficient re-application process for students returning to the hall and coordinating smooth openings and closings of the residence hall at the beginning and conclusion of semesters and vacations.

 18. Ensures effective intra-departmental communication through written memoranda, regular and timely contact with central office personnel, and active participation in weekly staff meetings.